 You will not be allowed to ride the practice riding exercises unless you have all of the last six items listed above.
 (If you do not have all of the last six items listed above for the practice riding exercises, you will be dismissed from the class and forfeit all your money).

 We supply the training motorcycles that are used for the practice riding exercises unless you want to use your own motorcycle or scooter that is registered, inspected & insured.
-(If you use your own scooter and successfully complete the course, you will receive a restricted motorcycle endorsement which only allows you to ride a motorcycle that is less than 500cc).
 Our fleet of training motorcycles consists of 125cc (we have the popular Honda Grom and Kawasaki Pro), 200cc (Suzuki Van Van), 250cc (Suzuki GZ), and 301cc (we have the new BMW) motorcycles.

 You must be able to place both of your feet flat on the ground when sitting on our training motorcycles.
 If you are not sure about the Height Requirement, stop by our training location on the weekend during a training session and sit on one of our training motorcycles before registering for one of our BRC1 classes.

 Our price for the BRC1 is only $319.
 There is a 10% discount for current Montclair State University students and staff.
 We also offer a 10% discount for active and retired military, police, firefighters and EMT's.
-We appreciate our first responders.
-(Show your MSU ID or first responder ID as proof on the first day of the class.
+We appreciate our first responders and those with military service.
+(Show your MSU ID or first responder ID or military ID as proof on the first day of the class.
 The discount will be refunded on your credit card after the first day of class).

 Click here to go to our Course Schedule page and select the class you want to attend.
 We accept all major credit cards.
-Courses are offered on weekends and weekdays.
-Click here to READ OUR CANCELLATIONS & REFUNDS PAGE BEFORE YOU SIGN-UP FOR A CLASS SO YOU KNOW YOUR OPTIONS ABOUT REFUNDS, SWITCHING CLASSES, NOT BEING ABLE TO ATTEND A CLASS YOU SIGNED-UP FOR, DROPPING OUT OF A CLASS, ARRIVING LATE FOR A CLASS, BEING DISMISSED FROM A CLASS.
+Courses are offered on weekends from April to October and on weekdays from May to August.
+Click here to READ OUR CANCELLATIONS & REFUNDS POLICY BEFORE YOU SIGN-UP FOR A CLASS SO YOU KNOW YOUR OPTIONS ABOUT REFUNDS, SWITCHING CLASSES, NOT BEING ABLE TO ATTEND A CLASS YOU SIGNED-UP FOR, DROPPING OUT OF A CLASS, ARRIVING LATE FOR A CLASS, BEING DISMISSED FROM A CLASS.

 Many of our students have never driven a clutch vehicle before.
 Some don't even know what a clutch is.
 Almost all motorcycles have a clutch.
 You need the clutch to take off, stop and shift gears.
 If you have no clutch experience or had a bad experience using a clutch, you may want to take the IME Course before taking the BRC1.
 Click here for more information about the IME.